Site Host Proposal Guidelines

 We can provide complete budgets from past conferences.

-Membership Requirements: We require that all conference presenters are Coalition members and will ask that you work with us while setting up registration to create a way for registrants to become members.
+Membership Requirements: We encourage conference presenters to become Coalition members and will ask that you work with us while setting up registration to create a way for registrants to become members.

 Community Partners: The involvement of community partners—locally or cross-institutionally—takes time.
 It is wise to begin making queries at the proposal stage and to build community elements into the program at the outset, rather than including them later.
 The Conference has a tradition of offering comped registration to all community-partner presenters.
 We ask that you consider this in your budgeting or find alternate ways to ensure access and affordability.